30% Opacity Increments

 Alpine Red should be used sparingly, do not use any other colors unless given explicit approval by Alpine Air’s Art Director.
 Alpine Air’s aircraft and conversions are designed with precision, so the brand should reflect that.
 Please use the examples provided in this branding guide as a reference.

-The Alpine Air logos should only be used with the official colors stated above in addition to white (RGB# FFFFFF).
+The Alpine Air logos should only be used in official colors that have been approved, use the official files that are provided on our website or servers.
 In certain circumstances, the logo can be used in solid white and solid Alpine Dark.
 Never use any other colors on or as a background to our logo.
-The examples apply to all versions our logo, never stretch, deconstruct, rotate, fill, edit or change the Alpine Air logo, we like it how it is!
+The examples apply to all versions of our logo, never stretch, deconstruct, rotate, fill, edit or change the Alpine Air logo, we like it how it is!
 Please don’t use our name, logos, (“brand materials”) in ways that may be confusing, misleading, or suggest our sponsorship, endorsement, or affiliation.
-These same principles apply to any sub brands and or logos used or managed by Alpine Air.
+These same principles apply to any sub-brands and or logos used or managed by Alpine Air.

 Avoid using the logo on busy backgrounds.